Baseline Funding stream

 Fund details

 The Baseline Funding stream is an approximately $500 million annual envelope that is part of the CPTF.
-Through the CPTF, the federal government will invest an averaging of $3 billion per year for public transit and active transportation infrastructure, beginning in 2026-2027.
+Through the CPTF, the federal government will invest an average of $3 billion per year for public transit and active transportation infrastructure, beginning in 2026-2027.

 What type of projects will be funded under the Baseline Funding stream?